RightTyper/RightTyper/README.md

 process.

 You can run RightTyper with arbitrary Python programs and it will generate types for every function that gets executed.
-It works great in combination with PyTest:
+It works great in combination with [pytest](https://docs.pytest.org/):

 ```bash
 python3 -m righttyper -m pytest --continue-on-collection-errors /your/test/dir